kirklandben/kirklandben/README.md

 - 👋 Hi, I’m @kirklandben
-- 👀 I’m interested in taking the fewer steps to reach my objective
+- 👀 I’m interested in taking the fewest steps to reach my objective
 - 🌱 I’m currently learning all there is to know about health care!
 - 💞️ I’m looking to collaborate on everything.
 If you are working on it, I want to know more about it
 - 📫 How to reach me ...